infiniteflight/infiniteflight-docs/manual/home-screen/fly-online.md

 ---
 id: fly-online
 title: Fly Online
-meta: Learn how to start a flight online on Infinite Flight
+meta: Learn how to start a flight online on Infinite Flight.
 order: 4
 ---